darkrelics/eidolon-engine/documentation/incremental-api.md

 ### Get Segment History

-Retrieves historical segment data for a character.
+Retrieves historical segment data for a character from the segment_history table.

 **Endpoint:** `GET /segment/history`